PRISBteam/Plastic-Slip-Simulator/README.md

 ### build_complex.py

-This module only has one function, also called build_complex(), which is similar to execute.py, but while execute.py focuses on the topology of the complex, build_complex returns the nodes, edges, faces and volumes, as well as the incidence and adjacency matrices.
+This module only has two functions: build_complex() summarises the whole process of building a complex, useful for quickly creating a complex to test out other functions, and bc_main() is a function which is callable via command line/terminal and which outputs several quantities into .txt files.